pmitros/school-committee/streamline.md

 --------

 Along lines of this, I will work to improve transparency, especially to parents.
-We

-The school should shift to process where everything is open unless there is a compelling reason to do otherwise.
+The school should shift to processes where everything is open unless there is a compelling reason to do otherwise.

 This is a quality issue.
 We have some of the best teachers in the world, and we need to find ways to spread best practices.
 This is an